wasifzaman182/Safety-Critical-Systems/README.md

    1. Highlights that most safety-related software errors can be traced back to requirements rather than coding errors.
    2. Understanding the software process is crucial for the development of safety-critical software-intensive systems.

+# ACM/IEEE Code of Ethics (The Role of the Software and Systems Engineer)
+  ## Public:
+  1. Software engineers shall act consistently in the public interest.

+ ## Client And Employer:
+  1. Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.

+ ## Product:
+ 1. Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.

+ ## Judgment:
+  1. Software engineers shall maintain integrity and independence in their professional judgment.

+ ## Management:
+  1. Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintenance.

+ ## Profession:
+  1. Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.

+ ## Colleagues:
+  1. Software engineers shall be fair to and supportive of their colleagues.

+ ## Self:
+  1. Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.